 Car trader insurance also referred to as road risk Insurance is a cover specific to a business that deals with motor vehicles.
 These can be any type of motor vehicle, including vans, cars, motorbikes, electric vehicles and minibuses.
-Examples include dealers who buy and sell cars, mechanics that offer a repairing and servicing service, a garage or MOT centre.
-Car traders can be either full or part-time, and policies are available to all trader categories.
+Examples include dealers who buy and sell cars,

 What levels of motor trade Insurance are available?

 Who is required to take out a motor trade policy?